tgenman/STEM_vault/notes/math/graphs/Even and Odd Vertices.md

 TARGET DECK: math::graph
 START
 math_complex
-TITLE: Even and Odd Vertices d
+FRONT: Even and Odd Vertices d
-DESCRIPTION: A [vertex](app://obsidian.md/Vertex%20of%20graph%20(V)) in a graph  is even or odd, according to whether its [degree](app://obsidian.md/Degree%20of%20a%20vertex%20(deg)) in  is even or odd.
+BACK: A [vertex](app://obsidian.md/Vertex%20of%20graph%20(V)) in a graph  is even or odd, according to whether its [degree](app://obsidian.md/Degree%20of%20a%20vertex%20(deg)) in  is even or odd.
 FORMULA:
 ADDITIONAL:
 ID: 1699131978504